bertkdowns/pyomo-replace/paper/paper.md

 ## Formal Definition of Variable Replacement Methodology

-This section outlines how Variable Replacement is defined on an equation oriented model, borrowing terminology and concepts from the Pyomo Equation-oriented Modelling ecosystem.
+This section outlines how Variable Replacement is defined on an equation-oriented model, borrowing terminology and concepts from the Pyomo equation-oriented modelling ecosystem.

 ### Model

-An equation oriented model can be specified as a set of Blocks, with each block containing variables and constraints between variables.
+An equation-oriented model can be specified as a set of Blocks, with each block containing variables and constraints between variables.
 In this context, a Block does not include constraints that reference anything outside that block.
 However, a Block may contain Ports, which provide a method of connecting Blocks together.

 A Port is simply a collection of variables on a block.
 A port is specified to be either an Inlet Port or an Outlet Port.
 An Inlet port may be connected to an Outlet port containing an equivalent collection of variables.
 The inlet and outlet port do not need to be on the same block.
 Connecting two ports creates an equality constraint between the variable on the Outlet and the variable on the Inlet, that is, the variable on the inlet is defined to be equal to the corresponding variable on the outlet port.

-In chemical engineering, an Equation Oriented Model typically represents a flowsheet, a Block typically represents a unit operation, and Inlet and Outlet Ports represent inlets and outlets of a unit operation.
+In chemical engineering, an equation-oriented model typically represents a flowsheet, a Block typically represents a unit operation, and Inlet and Outlet Ports represent inlets and outlets of a unit operation.

 ### State Variables